futuregrid/manual/docs/source/vampir.rst

 Area**

 The colors represent user-defined groups of functions or activities.
-Please note that all charts added to theÂ \ *Trace View*Â window will adapt their statistics information according to this time interval selection.
-TheÂ \ *Zoom Toolbar*Â can be disabled and enabled with the toolbar's context menu entryÂ \ *Zoom Toolbar*.
+Please note that all charts added to the \ *Trace View* window will adapt their statistics information according to this time interval selection.
+The \ *Zoom Toolbar* can be disabled and enabled with the toolbar's context menu entry \ *Zoom Toolbar*.

 **The Charts Toolbar**
 ----------------------

-Use theÂ \ *Charts*Â toolbar to open instances of the different charts.
+Use the \ *Charts* toolbar to open instances of the different charts.
 It is situated in the upper left corner of the main window by default.
 Of course, it is also possible to drag and drop it as desired.
-TheÂ \ *Charts*Â toolbar can be disabled with the toolbar's context menu entryÂ \ *Charts*.
-The table below shows the different icons representing the charts inÂ \ *Charts*Â toolbar.
+The \ *Charts* toolbar can be disabled with the toolbar's context menu entry \ *Charts*.
+The table below shows the different icons representing the charts in \ *Charts* toolbar.
 The icons are arranged in three groups, divided by a small separator.
 The first group represents timeline charts, whose zooming states affect all other charts.
 The second group consists of statistical charts, providing special